Expertium/expertium.github.io/Benchmark.md

 (work in progress)

-You may think that an algorithm that knows the exact value of the probability of recall (let's call such an algorithm "Oracle") would achieve a log loss of 0, an RMSE of 0%, and an AUC of 1.
+You may think that an algorithm that knows the exact value of the probability of recall (let's call such an algorithm "Oracle") would achieve a log loss of 0, an RMSE of 0%, and an AUC score of 1.
 But remember - forgetting is inherently random.
 It's possible - albeit unlikely - that a card with a 99% probability of recall will be forgotten, and a card with a 1% probability of recall will be recalled.
 Even after finding every single pattern in the data, there is still an inherent, irreducible amount of randomness.

 Me and 1DWalker used two methods to estimate the lowest (highest in case of AUC) values of these three metrics that the Oracle would achieve.
 I will refer to them as "beta fit" and "scaling law".